 Jewel Barnett, PhD is a demographic researcher specializing in place, food insecurity, and childhood obesity.
-Currently she works with demographic and education research.
+She has worked with demographic and education research.
 She was a Research Fellow with the University of Texas at San Antonio’s Institute for Demographic and Socioeconomic Research(IDSER), which is home to the Texas Demographic Center, where she assists with public, private K-12, and higher education demographic surveys.
 In addition, she was formerly a graduate research assistant and Data, Grants, and Evaluation Coordinator for the City of San Antonio’s Eastside Promise Zone.
 Barnett earned her doctorate(PhD) in Applied Demography at UTSA.

 Place Demographic and sociological research continues to highlight the influence that place has on communities and households.
 My dissertation research looks at how neighborhood safety, residential segregation, and rental tenure influence childhood obesity outcomes.
 Food Insecurity As food insecure households continue to grow across the nation, and resources to reduce food insecurity decrease, the food… Continue reading Research